+- A summary of what you told us at the previous Open Houses - TMP vision, driving forces, challenge and alternative strategies - Proposed strategies, actions, and proposed strategies.

+We need your input on:

-- ➤ A summary of what you told us at the previous Open Houses - ► TMP vision, driving forces, challenges, and alternative strategies - ➤ Proposed strategies, actions, and projects document that directs policies and infrastructure for the City's transportation A Transportation Master Plan (TMP) is a long-term, strategic planning investments for the next 20+ years, will develop a practical, long-term plan This new TMP, which will guide the City's transportation infrastructure for the City's transportation system to meet the needs of pedestrians, cyclists, transit riders, motorists and goods movement.
+- Proposed strategies and actions for the Transportation Master Plan - Specific transportation improvements proposed in the Plan e A Transportation Master Plan document that directs policies system. es, This new TMP, which will guid investments for the next 20+ y rojects for the City's transportation sy cyclists, transit riders, motoris de the City's transportation infrastructure years, will develop a practical, long-term plan ystem to meet the needs of pedestrians, sts and goods movement.